MichaelMKKelly/MK-SmartBed/README.md

 A smaller box to house the controller in... it is a bit big but its only under the bed so its not a major issue.

-## will there be a v2 and what will change?
+## Will there be a v2 and what will change?

 I am pretty happy with how the FSR sensors are set up (although there are too many of them) however the controler would be reworked